Mojave National Preserve

 Evidence of the people who have lived and made a living from the desert and its resources is scattered across the region.
 Petroglyphs and pictographs, etched and drawn on the rocks throughout the region, are evidence of a long history of the peoples who followed the natural cycles of plants and animals, gathering and hunting what they needed to live.

-The Mojave National Preserve is also home to many cattle, which can be seen along the roads.
-OX Cattle Ranch is located on the old town site of Maruba.
-The OX ranch was bought out by the Mojave National Preserve during 2000.
+The Mojave National Preserve was home to many cattle.
+The OX Cattle Ranch is located on the old town site of Maruba, the OX ranch was bought out by the Mojave National Preserve during 2000.
 The ranch was part of the original Rock Springs Land and Cattle Company operation, which was the largest operation in the area, extending over most of the eastern Mojave Desert during the early l900s.

 Mojave National Preserve is administered by the National Park Service, Department of the Interior.
 For questions on the administration and management of Mojave National Preserve please contact: